lsst-dm/dm_dev_guide/work/flow.rst

 To learn more about DM's Jenkins continuous integration service, see :doc:`/jenkins/getting-started`.
 Then follow the steps listed in :doc:`/stack/jenkins-stack-os-matrix` to run the tests.

-Ensure that you **do not** skip the demo before submitting a pull request.
-Otherwise, your testing may be incomplete.

 .. _workflow-pr:

 Make a pull request